Dr. Newman is an international leader in neuro-ophthalmology, and her expertise is a valuable asset to the brain tumor team at Winship.

 Nancy J. Newman, MD, has been board certified in neurology since 1989.
 She is a fellow of the American Academy of Neurology and of the North American Neuro-Ophthalmology Society and a member of the American Neurological Association.
 She is president of the North American Neuro-Ophthalmology Society and will serve as its president until 2016 and its chair of the board from 2016 to 2018.
 Dr. Newman served on the Board of Trustees of Princeton University for 14 years and is currently a trustee emerita.
 From 2013 to 2015, she will serve as president of the Princeton University Alumni Association.

-Dr. Newman earned her bachelor’s degree from Princeton University and her medical degree from Harvard Medical School.
+Dr. Newman earned her medical degree from Harvard Medical School.
 She completed her internship in internal medicine at the Massachusetts General Hospital, where she also completed her residency in neurology.
 She conducted her fellowship in neuro-ophthamology at the Massachusetts Eye and Ear Infirmary.
 She also received a Masters in Art History from the Courtauld Institute, University of London, while on a Marshall Scholarship.

 Dr. Newman's research interests include disorders of the optic nerve and mitochondrial diseases.